-The pasha symbolizes Ganesha’s powers at curbing the ego, restraining passion and conquering delusion.
+The pasha symbolizes Ganesha's powers at curbing the ego, restraining passion and conquering delusion.
 The noose means also worldly bondage, soul slavery.
 The noose wielded by Ganapati signifies that He will tie the noose around negative entities and take them away.
 This noose permits the spiritual seeker to lift himself up, beyond his human limitations, and connects him to the everlasting bliss of his own Self.
 In Ganesha's hand, the Pasha signifies control.

 Om Gadâgne Namaha

 Om Gadâyudhâya Namaha

 Traditionally, the Mace was a symbol of authority.
 Gada is used by Ganesh to fight negative forces, i.e. ignorance forces, depicted as demons (Asura ).
 He casts karmas back on devotees for resolution, never letting up until completion.

 As the "Lord of Obstacles", Ganesh needs a powerfull weapon able to cut and to put down.
 The axe symbolizes the destruction of desires and attachments, and all their results like troubles and sorrows.
 Mahaparashu, Large Axe frightens off asuras and banishes malicious thoughts of those who intend harm to His devotees.

 Many times Ganesh holds a mala in his lower right hand.
 It corresponds to the 50 letters of the Sanskrit alphabet and symbolizes sound and hearing.